Scalping, Daytrading, or Swing Trading - What style suits you best?

 - They typically wait for a strong confluence of support and resistance levels to find setups with the highest probabilities.

 Usually these indicators are split into two different groups: 'Momentum' and 'Support and Resistance' (S&R).
-Some examples of momentum indicators include: 'Stochastics', the MACD (Moving Average Convergence Divergence) indicator, and the RSI (Relative Strength Index), whereas S&R refers to Keltner channels, moving averages, and Pivot Points.
+Some examples of momentum indicators include: the Stochastic Oscillator, the MACD (Moving Average Convergence Divergence) indicator, and the RSI (Relative Strength Index), whereas S&R refers to Keltner Channels, moving averages and Pivot Points.

 All in all, this trading style is known for its speed and the need to make quick decisions.
 Scalping systems often show a higher number of setups, higher win percentages, and lower reward to risk ratios (due to more frequent and smaller wins, together with, less frequent but bigger losses).
 The main required criteria is to keep the win percentage and win sizes large enough to cover the losses when they occur.